jpotts18/mean-stack-relational/README.md

 # Troubleshooting

-During install some of you may encounter some issues, most of this issues can be solved by one of the following tips.
-If you went through all this and still can't solve the issue, feel free to contact me (jpotts18), via the repository issue tracker or the links provided below.
+During install some of you may encounter some issues feel free to contact me (jpotts18), via the repository issue tracker or the links provided below.
 I am also available on twitter [@jpotts18](http://twitter.com/jpotts18).